Our fuel poverty work in Wales

 The fuel poverty situation in Wales

-The crisis has seen record numbers of households in Wales fall into fuel poverty, and the hardship of those already suffering deepen significantly.
-National Energy Action Cymru is working to change that.
+The ongoing crisis has seen record numbers of households in Wales fall into fuel poverty, and the hardship of those already suffering deepen significantly.

 Together, with members and partners in Wales, we: